phoenixframework/phoenix/guides/request_lifecycle.md

 All controller actions take two arguments.
 The first is `conn`, a struct which holds a ton of data about the request.
 The second is `params`, which are the request parameters.
 Here, we are not using `params`, and we avoid compiler warnings by prefixing it with `_`.

 The core of this action is `render(conn, :index)`.
 It tells Phoenix to render the `index` template.
 The modules responsible for rendering are called views.
-By default, Phoenix views are named after the controller (`HelloController`) and format (`HTML` in this case), so Phoenix is expecting a `HelloWeb.HelloHTML` to exist and define an `index/1` function.
+By default, Phoenix views are named after the controller (`HelloController`) and format (`HTML` in this case), so Phoenix is expecting a `HelloWeb.HelloHTML` module to exist and define an `index/1` function.

 ### A new view